 4. Is the data of adequate quality?

-5. Is your data integrated, aligned and stored and accessed centrally?
+5. Is our data integrated, aligned and stored and accessed centrally?

 If your business’s information is captured in disparate systems then you’ll get disparate answers which take time to manually collate and analyse.
 By feeding separate data sets into a single data warehouse or BI tool, the power of your data analytics and BI insights will be significantly enhanced.

-6. Have you adopted the right BI and data analytics tools?
+6. Have we adopted the right BI and data analytics tools?